Opticos/gwsl/README.md

 # gwsl
-GWSL2 - The Feature-Packed, Highly-Integrated Windows 10 XServer
+GWSL - The Feature-Packed, Highly-Integrated Windows 10 XServer

 This is the GWSL Website